Flooding feared as heavy rain and strong gusts hit parts of UK

 “Some places will see 10-15mm of rain within 2 hours and a few places could have 20-30mm of rain during the period of the warning.”

-Great Western Railway (GWR) passengers had to deal with cancellations on Wednesday due to flooding between Plymouth and Exeter St David’s in south-west England, and the line towards Exeter St David’s was blocked.
+Great Western Railway (GWR) said flooding had disrupted services near Totnes, Devon.
+No services were expected to run from Plymouth to Exeter St David’s until after 10am on Thursday with a very limited service in the other direction.

-It came as the 12-hour rainfall totals included 68mm that was recorded at Whitebarrow on Dartmoor and 63mm at Coniston Coppermines, Cumbria.
+It came as the 12-hour rainfall totals on Wednesday included 68mm that was recorded at Whitebarrow on Dartmoor and 63mm at Coniston Coppermines, Cumbria.

 Much of southern, central and eastern England is covered by a rain or wind warning meaning that “after what has been a wet February so far, further rain is on the way on Thursday, accompanied by some gusty winds”, according to Met Office chief meteorologist Paul Gundersen.

-The Environment Agency (EA) had issued 36 flood warnings and 203 flood alerts by 11pm on Wednesday.
+The Environment Agency (EA) has issued 39 flood warnings – when flooding is expected – and 203 flood alerts in England with National Resources Wales issuing three flood warnings and 28 flood alerts.

 A band of rain that is expected to move east across England during Thursday, before clearing eastern England by early evening, means some regions should brace for possible flooding and disruption.